The Conference 2018: The good, the real & the in-between

 This is why I was really, really happy to hear festival opener Indy Johar introduce the need to talk about the less exciting aspects of technology, the boring things.
 The unglamorous, the under-valued, the serious and very important aspects of technology.
 He set the stage for two days of talks that, by and large, focused on: what is real, what is fake and how much is in between, how technology is changing the nature of truth, the dynamics of influence, how we build systems of trust and democracy in such a reality.
 All this was filtered through the minds of filmmakers, MIT professors, synthetic biologists, astrobiologists, digital hippies, writers, journalists, architects, inventors of real fictional things, children’s book authors, and the occasional innovation manager.

 It was the most unlikely group of people to be having the most unlikely conversations about technology.
 That’s what made The Conference great.

-We covered troll farms, 32 million men trying to have an affair with bots, the Digital Minister of Taiwan, why we should to turn our domesticated world back into a wild one, sequencing DNA, our kids’ really busy schedules, projected playgrounds, civic hackers, bullshit jobs, the uncertain realness of chicken breast, how it feels to be a Roomba, and how technology is electricity that loves.
+We covered troll farms, 32 million men trying to have an affair with bots, the Digital Minister of Taiwan, why we should turn our domesticated world back into a wild one, sequencing DNA, our kids’ really busy schedules, projected playgrounds, civic hackers, bullshit jobs, the uncertain realness of chicken breast, how it feels to be a Roomba, and how technology is electricity that loves.